c1b3rt00lk1t/c1b3rt00lk1t/README.md

 Desktop PWA to classify pdf documents with tags and upload them in order to be accessed form across an organization.
 A working demo of the app, the code and technical details can be checked <a href="https://github.com/c1b3rt00lk1t/press-uploader-prototype/">here</a>.

-- **Press Reader**
-PWA · JAVASCRIPT · REACT · FIREBASE · CYPRESS
-Stats: *2300+ lines of code, 380+ commits*
-Frontend mobile-first PWA to distribute tagged pdf documents across an organization.
-A working demo of the app, the code and technical details can be checked <a href="https://github.com/c1b3rt00lk1t/press-reader-prototype/">here</a>.

 - **Free Tabata**
 PWA · JAVASCRIPT · REACT · NETLIFY
 Stats: *1100+ lines of code, 100+ commits*